pysys-test/pysys-test/README.rst

   > pysys.py run --help

-PySys has a set of simple example testcases to demonstrate its use for running automated and manual testcases.
+PySys has a set of simple sample testcases to demonstrate its use for running automated and manual testcases.

 The samples can be downloaded as a `.tar.gz` containing files with Unix line